 Current laws do not prohibit an employee injured while performing work at a construction project site from alleging negligence against a professional engineer or engineering company as a third-party when the worker’s injury has been covered by workers’ compensation insurance.

-Sole Source Workers' Compensation Statutes protect injured workers while extending the immunity provided to employers under workers' compensation laws to a professional engineer or engineering company, except when they are responsible under contract for the means and methods of construction or for work safety or due to negligence.
-Such statues are intended to reduce construction project litigation and have reduced third party claims.
+Sole Source Workers’ Compensation Statutes maintain protection of injured workers while extending the immunity provided to employers under workers’ compensation laws to a professional engineer or engineering company, except when they are responsible under contract for the means and methods of construction or worksite safety or due to negligence.
+Such statutes are intended to reduce construction project litigation.

 ASCE Policy Statement 508